SCOTTSDALE DUI LAWYER | SCOTTSDALE DUI ATTORNEY

 - Unique issues such as DUI Quotas, Prosecutor and Scottsdale Crime Lab Scandals.

-- How a typical DUI progresses through the Scottsdale court.
+- How a typical DUI progresses through the court in Scottsdale AZ.

 - Essential information to Scottsdale DUI allegations necessary for your defense.

-Between 2010-2016 the Scottsdale Crime Laboratory used instruments suffering from catastrophic software errors to test blood samples in DUI cases.
-The kinds of erros that ocurred included:
+Between 2010-2016 the Scottsdale Crime Laboratory used instruments suffering from catastrophic software errors to test blood samples in Scottsdale AZ DUI cases.
+The kinds of errors that occurred included:

 - Misidentified results